Biobix/proteoformer/README.md

 ### iGenomes reference information download <a name="igenomes"></a>

 Mapping is done based on reference information in the form of iGenomes directories.
-These directories can easily downloaded and constructed with the get_igenomes.py script in the 'Additional_tools' folder.
+These directories can easily downloaded and constructed with the `get_igenomes.py` script in the `Additional_tools` folder.
 For example:

 ```
 python get_igenomes.py -v 82 -s human -d /path/to/dir -r -c 15